 The ongoing sanctions have posed a particular issue for reinsurers, as compliance for broad multi-activity coverage is difficult.
 In particular, insurers involved in maritime policies for Iranian vessels and cargos (or reinsurers taking on such risks) which include both property underwriters for the physical vessels and their cargos, and protection/indemnity policies for marine liability coverage have frequently withdrawn from involvement with the Iranian market owing to compliance issues.
 At present, therefore, there continues to be limited scope for non-Iranian participation in the market, owing to the sanctions.
 However, government involvement is seeing an incremental reduction as private sector players become more prominent.
 As the sanctions are removed over the next few years, we expect to see increasingly foreign participation, particularly from some of the larger multinational insurers, as they return to this potentially lucrative market.
-However, although increasingly open, Iran's main state-owned insurer will continue to dominate the market and pose significant competition to potential entrants.
+The should lead to an uptick in M&A activity as foreign providers seek partnerships with local firms, while smaller domestic insurers may need to consolidate or make way for new entrants.
+However, Iran's main state-owned insurer will continue to dominate the market and pose significant competition to potential entrants.